Zheng-Bote/gh-a_cr-wiki/README.md

 # Github Wiki Publish Action

-This GitHub Action publishes the contents of a directory to your project's [wiki][github wiki] from a workflow.
+This GitHub Action publishes the contents of a directory to your project's wiki from a workflow.

 ## Usage